Related Reading

 What might affect my test results?

 AFB cultures are quite accurate.
 Rarely an AFB smear will be positive when the culture is negative.
 In these cases, the smear results are usually wrong because the sputum was contaminated.
-An AFB smear could also be falsely positive if you are taking antibiotics for a mycobacterial infection.
+An AFB smear could also be falsely positive if you're taking antibiotics for a mycobacterial infection.

 How do I get ready for this test?

 Prepare to take the test early in the morning, before breakfast if possible.
 Rinse your mouth out with water before coughing up the phlegm.
-Talk with your healthcare provider about specific instructions to follow.
+Talk with your health care provider about any specific instructions you should follow.

 Online Medical Reviewer: Raymond Turley Jr PA-C